hzeller/folve/README.md

     http://localhost:17322/

-(or whatever port you chose with the `-p 17322` option) There you can switch the filter - change it and re-open the same flac file: you'll hear the difference.
+(or whatever port you chose with the `-p 17322` option) There you can switch the filter; after you changed it in the UI, re-open the same flac file with your media player: you'll hear the difference.

 To terminate this instance of folve, you can just press CTRL-C as we've run it in the foreground (the `-f` option did this).
 In real life, you'd run it as